Spring Garden Revival

 Phone: (781) 942-6616

-Integrated Pest Management & Plant Health Care Standards for Reading's Climate Zone 6a
+Integrated Pest Management & Plant Health Care Standards for Reading's Climate Zone 6b

-Integrated Pest Management (IPM) is the standard for plant health care in Reading’s USDA Zone 6a.
-Begin with cultural controls: select disease-resistant plants suited to local soils, space them 12-18 inches apart for air circulation, and water at the base to avoid leaf wetness.
-Mechanical controls include hand-weeding and shallow cultivation, while biological controls encourage beneficial insects like ladybugs.
-Chemical controls are a last resort, with organic options preferred.
-Common pests include Japanese beetles (June-July), slugs (moist soils), powdery mildew (late summer), aphids, and deer browsing.
-Commercial pesticide applicators must be licensed by the MA Dept Agricultural Resources, follow notification and record-keeping requirements, and observe re-entry intervals (12-24 hours).
+Integrated Pest Management (IPM) is the standard for plant health in Reading's USDA Zone 6b.
+Begin with cultural controls: select disease-resistant plants suited to local soils, space them 12-18 inches apart for air flow, and water at the base to avoid leaf wetness.
+Mechanical controls include hand-weeding and using barriers.
+Biological controls, such as encouraging ladybugs, help manage aphids.
+Chemical controls are a last resort and must comply with MA Dept Agricultural Resources licensing and notification requirements, with a re-entry interval of 12-24 hours.
+Common pests include Japanese beetles (June-July), slugs, powdery mildew (late summer), aphids, and deer.
 Sanitize tools with 70% isopropyl alcohol or 10% bleach for 30 seconds.
-Dispose of diseased material in sealed bags to landfill and quarantine suspect plants.
+Dispose of diseased material in sealed bags to landfill and quarantine suspect plants to prevent spread.

 Seasonal Maintenance Calendar & Weather Coordination for Reading's Growing Conditions